-If you purchased eggs, including Shell Eggs and Egg Products, produced from caged birds in the United States directly from any United States egg Producer from January 1, 2000 through February 28, 2014, you could be a Class member in a proposed class action settlement.
+If you purchased Shell Eggs or Egg Products produced in the United States directly from any producer from January 1, 2000 through July 30, 2014, you could be a Class Member in a proposed class action settlement.
 In the lawsuit In re Processed Egg Products Antitrust Litigation, Case No. 08-md-02002, pending in the United States District Court for the Eastern District of Pennsylvania, Plaintiffs allege that Defendants, certain Producers of Shell Eggs and Egg Products, conspired to decrease the supply of eggs.
 Plaintiffs allege that this supply conspiracy limited, fixed, raised, stabilized, or maintained the price of eggs, which caused direct purchasers to pay more for eggs than they would have otherwise paid.
 The term “eggs” refers to both Shell Eggs and Egg Products, which are eggs removed from their shells for further processing into a dried, frozen, or liquid form.
 This lawsuit alleges injuries to direct egg purchasers only, that is, entities or individuals who bought eggs directly from egg Producers.
 Plaintiffs represent both themselves (the named Plaintiffs) and the entire Class of direct egg purchasers across the United States.
 The Defendants deny all of Plaintiffs’ allegations.

 What does the Sparboe Settlement provide?

-Due to the Cal-Maine Settlement, the prior Sparboe Settlement, approved by the Court in 2012, is amended to add to the Sparboe Settlement Class direct purchases of Shell Eggs and Egg Products from October 24, 2009 through February 28, 2014, expanding the Class Period to make it comparable to the Cal-Maine Class.
-There is no monetary relief under the Original or Amended Sparboe Settlement.
+There is no monetary relief under the Sparboe Settlement.
 Sparboe agreed to provide substantial and immediate cooperation to Plaintiffs, which the Court already found conferred substantial benefits upon the Class.
-The amendment merely conforms the Sparboe Class to the Cal-Maine Class.
+The second amendment merely conforms the Sparboe Class to the recent Settlement Classes.

-Ask to be excluded: If you wished to exclude yourself from the Sparboe Settlement as amended (if you had no purchases before October 24, 2009) and/or the Cal-Maine Settlement and wished to retain your rights to pursue your own lawsuit relating to the claims alleged in this lawsuit, you must have formally excluded yourself from one or both Classes by sending a signed letter to the Claims Administrator postmarked on or before August 1, 2014.
-Additional details concerning how you could have submitted an exclusion are included in FAQ 14.
+Ask to be excluded: If you wish to exclude yourself from the Sparboe Settlement as amended (if you had no purchases before March 1, 2014) and/or the recent Settlements and wish to retain your rights to pursue your own lawsuit relating to the claims alleged in this lawsuit, you must formally exclude yourself from the Classes by sending a signed letter to the Claims Administrator postmarked on or before March 6, 2015.

-Object: You could have notified the Court that you object to the Cal-Maine Settlement and/or Sparboe Amendment by mailing a statement of your objection(s) to the Court, Plaintiffs’ Counsel, and Defense Counsel postmarked by August 1, 2014.
-Additional details concerning how you could have submitted an objection are included in FAQ 13.
+Object: You may notify the Court that you object to the recent Settlements and/or Second Sparboe Amendment by mailing a statement of your objection(s) to the Court, Plaintiffs’ Counsel, and Defense Counsel postmarked by March 6, 2015.
+Detailed instructions on how to participate, opt out or object are on the settlement website.